Dec 17, 2019 9:18:00 AM

 Lost requests are among the top reasons end customers think you don’t care - and subsequently, why they churn.
 At the end of the day, your end-customer doesn’t care that a third party integration failed and that’s why you lost their request.
 It is therefore important that you select a reliable software provider who is aware of his responsibility and who plans important processes and workflows so that you always look good - even in difficult cases.

-Meet Alex, Platform Engineer at Solvemate by day, music geek by night.
+Alex is a former Solvemate.
 He has been building reliable platforms for various startups over the years, fuelled by his passion for databases and data storage tech.
 In his spare time you can find him attending concerts, walking his dog or ski-ing the mountains of his homeland Canada.